Immortality: Judaism

-The Hebrew Bible speaks about Sheol (שאול), originally a synonym of the grave – the repository of the dead or the cessation of existence, until the resurrection of the dead.
+The Hebrew Bible speaks about Sheol (that is שאול), originally a synonym of the grave – the repository of the dead or the cessation of existence, until the resurrection of the dead.
 This doctrine of resurrection is mentioned explicitly only in although it may be implied in several other texts.
 New theories arose concerning Sheol during the intertestamental period.

 The views about immortality in Judaism is perhaps best exemplified by the various references to this in Second Temple period.
 The concept of resurrection of the physical body is found in 2 Maccabees, according to which it will happen through recreation of the flesh.
 Resurrection of the dead is specified in detail in the extra-canonical books of Enoch, and in Apocalypse of Baruch.
 According to the British scholar in ancient Judaism P.R.
 Davies, there is "little or no clear reference ... either to immortality or to resurrection from the dead" in the Dead Sea scrolls texts.